 ~~{}~~

-The girl with the can lid’s ring did her best to help him to be there.
-He wanted it too, but when he was, he was fading, he was becoming transparent to the point you could see through him.
+The girl with the can lid’s ring did her best to help him be there.
+He wanted it too, but when he was, he was fading, he was becoming transparent to the point where you could see through him.

 Every day he spent being there, the man who wasn’t there felt like another part of him was gone.